FreshOats/Water_Quality/README.md

 # California Water Quality Analytics

-If you're anything like I am, there is only 1 time of the year that is more exciting than any holiday: the release of the water quality reports!
+If you're anything like I am, there is only 1 time of the year that is more exciting than any holiday: the release of the annual water quality report!
 This project looks into the past and present chemical contamination in the state of California to provide insights on how to better understand the safety of our most precious resource.

+The project was broken down into several phases, starting with the data acquisition and exploratory data analysis.
+The next phase was the ETL, which was the bulk of the project - the contaminated water data were unclean on a level that rivals some of the counties' water supplies.
+After the cleaned data were loaded to a SQL server, a series of queries were used to find relationships and patterns with safe, unsafe, and dangerous levels of contaminants.
+The third phase was creating a series of dashboards to showcase the findings using Tableau.
+And finally the final deployment of the visualizations, programming, and overall assessment of the water quality.

+Data were acquired from the California Open Data Portal, which provided drinking water reports back as far as 1909.
+There were very comprehensive data covering field results and lab results, but most of the measures and standards set don't reflect the safety of the water, for example the pH and turbidity of the water.
+Similarly the amount of sediment, smells, and flavors in the water have goals by the California State Water Board, but these do not impact the health and safety of the drinking water.

+The standards that were used for this project came from the California Water Board in a file last updated on January 3, 2023, titled 'MCLs, DRLs, PHGs, for Regulated Drinking Water Contaminants', set by the Office of Environmental Health Hazard Assessment (OEHHA) in California as well as including the federal regulations set by the United States Envioronmental Protection Agency (USEPA).
+In all cases considered, the OEHHA regulations were stricter than the USEPA regulations.
+At this point I would like to note that all of the contaminants in the regulatory documentation were chemical contaminants.
+These did not include biological contaminants such as e. coli, salmonella, etc. Therefore the scope of this project and findings are limited to chemical contaminants in California's drinking water during the years when such contaminants were measured.

 ## Project Pipeline: